 With my steadfast motivation, I worked up a storm in the kitchen with every spare moment that I had.
 In this phase of my life, I grew more than I ever imagined that I could.
 I’ve embraced my relationship with earth’s nutritious gifts, and in turn I’ve been enriched in body, mind, and spirit.

-This post is the first of a new series here, Vegans Create!, in which I hope to demonstrate easy ways that we can creatively satisfy our whole selves through our compassionate diets.
 Today, I am sharing a recipe for a fancied up hemp milk.
 I served it with a bowl of granola, which is how I like this best, but you can use it any way you’d like!

 What I love about hemp milk is that it doesn’t need to be strained.
 That means that if you don’t have any vegan milk on hand but need some, hemp milk can be made in a minute without any mess!
 I made this on a day that I didn’t have any greens yet, and I saw an opportunity to get some in.
 I added in romaine, a mild green which you most likely can’t detect in the milk.
 You can also try using spinach.
 I also added in lucuma because I love it’s deep caramel flavor and how it adds some body to the milk.